OhmGeek/ThanCue/README.md

     chmod +x /path/to/dev.jar
 and simply double click it!

-Please note that the software can only play .wav files currently, but we will be adding VLC support - it's coning soon!
+Please note that the software can only play .wav files currently, but we will be adding VLC support - it's coming soon!

 ### Planned Features
 #### Show Mode